searchdiscovery/mohawk-flooring-dl-spec/events/Form Viewed.md

 ## Form Viewed

 Set when a visitor views a form (not including the Contact Us form).
-This would include the Quote Request Form (and any others as applicable)
+This would include the Quote Request Form (and any others as applicable).

-Set when a visitor views a form that is not Contact Us or the Quote form

 ## Javascript Code
 ```js